bartszulc-qa/blog/_posts/2014-11-16-behavior-driven-development-epilogue.md

 ## Don't leave anyone behind

-Great you come up with a solution to your problems, and this solution is Behaviour Driven Development, but it won't work if you're the only one who knows that.
+Great you come up with a solution to your problems, and this solution is Behavior Driven Development, but it won't work if you're the only one who knows that.
 You need to talk to others, help them understand the issues, what causing them, and what are the potential solutions.

 Start with an introduction to BDD.
 Maybe do a workshop.
 Discuss what problems you face, what is BDD, and how can it help prevent these issues from happening.
 Discuss different concepts, like features, how they relate to user stories, scenarios, and how they might relate to acceptance criteria.
 Make sure everyone understands BDD is not about testing, but about answering and learning about unknowns.
 Make sure everyone is familiar with what negative space means... and how important it's for BDD.